Institute of Corporate Directors: Corporate Governance Scorecard Project

 Through the Institutes of Directors in East Asia (IDEA.net) and with the Thai Institute of Directors (IoD) volunteering to take charge of moving the initiative forward, five East Asian economies - namely Thailand, China, Hong Kong, Indonesia, and the Philippines - adopted this project.

 Since 2005, the CG Scorecard created by ICD has been uniquely tailored in order to incorporate specific needs of the Philippines’ local corporate setting.
 In doing so, the ICD and its fellow proponents hope to promote corporate governance awareness in various business sectors.

-The Center for International Private Enterprise (CIPE) in Washington, D.C., a private organization which promotes market-enterprise among developing nations through business reforms is instrumental in the funding of this project.
+The Center for International Private Enterprise (CIPE) in Washington, D.C., a private organization that promotes market-enterprise among developing nations through business reforms is instrumental in the funding of this project.